S

 The scarlet macaw (Ara macao) flying through the forest with green background.

-It is estimated that there are some 20,000 to 50,000 of these birds remaining in the wild.
-The IUCN Red List currently classifies this as a species of least concern, but habitat loss has caused numbers to decline precipitously.
-Already, the northern populations are becoming endangered in Mexico, Panama, Belize, and Costa Rica, and it is almost completely gone from El Salvador.
+It is estimated that there are between 50,000 and 499,000 scarlet macaws remaining in the wild.
+The IUCN Red List currently classifies the species as Least Concern, but habitat loss has caused numbers to decline.
+Northern populations are highly reduced or fragmented in Mexico, Panama, Belize, and Costa Rica, and the species is almost completely gone from El Salvador.

 Some of the Amazonian populations are under strain as well.
 In order to halt this decline, it will be necessary to slow the loss of rainforests and engage with local communities to end poaching.
 This will need to be done in conjunction with the reintroduction of macaws into former parts of their territory.